 Students will NOT be allowed to student teach until documentation of passing scores for Praxis I and Praxis II is received by the Office of StudentTeaching and Field Experience.

-This policy will be waived for post baccalaureate students enrolling in the certification program.
-However, it must be emphasized that post baccalaureate certification students will be required to document qualifying scores for the Praxis I, the Praxis II and (in some cases) the PLT before they will receive a Maine Department of Education teaching certificate.
 A Maine Department of Education Certificate is required by all University of Maine at Presque Isle College of Education teacher certification students prior to making application for a teaching certificate in most of the Canadian provinces.

-Teacher Education Program Requirements

-Post baccalaureate students should consult with their advisor concerning required tests, qualifying scores, testing options, and availability of Praxis support services as soon as possible following acceptance into the program.
+Post baccalaureate students should consult with their advisor concerning required tests, qualifying scores, testing options, and availability of Praxis support services as soon as possible following acceptance into the program. \star